 The second option for where to find a nanny is by doing a local internet or social media search.

-Now Craigslist is still around but I tend to not recommend that option too much because there are other options out there that I think are better, and also I personally think that Craigslist can be a bit sketchy.
+Craigslist is still around, but we tend not to recommend that option too much because there are other options out there that we think are better, and also Craigslist can be a bit sketchy.
 If you do use Craigslist, make sure you communicate initially with that Craigslist generic email, and then if things feel like they’re maybe moving forward you can then share personal information.
 But, just be cautious with Craigslist because it can be sketchy from time to time.

 Nextdoor is another great option for posting your nanny needs.